surniaulula/wpsso-strip-schema-microdata/readme.txt

 <p><strong>Do you need to remove duplicate social or SEO meta tags from your webpage?</strong></p>

-The WPSSO Strip Schema Microdata (aka WPSSO SSM) add-on removes old Schema Microdata and RDFa markup from the webpage.
+The WPSSO Strip Schema Microdata (WPSSO SSM) add-on removes old Schema Microdata and RDFa markup from the webpage.
 The settings page also provides for the removal of duplicate / conflicting social and SEO meta tags.
 WPSSO SSM filters the webpage dynamically, allowing you to activate / deactivate the add-on to easily enable / disable the removal of old Schema Midata, RDFa, and duplicate meta tags.
 WPSSO SSM filters are *very* fast - generally running in under 0.003 seconds!

 <h3>Users Love the WPSSO SSM Add-on</h3>